parthian-sterlet/gromosega/README.md

 1. input file - motif recognition table of -Log<sub>10</sub>(ERR) values for up- or down-regulated DEGs (they are required two separate runs).
 2. input file - motif recognition table of -Log<sub>10</sub>(ERR) values for not-DEGs.
-3. input file - list of motif names (for Jaspar these are TF names, for Hocomoco - motif IDs).
+3. input file - list of motif names (for Jaspar these are TF names, for Hocomoco - motif IDs), this list includes Mtot motifs, Mtot is total number of motifs in the input library.
+Currently, for H. sapiens / M.musculus, A. thaliana and D. melanogaster these numbers are 1595/1245 ([Hocomoco v14](https://hocomoco14.autosome.org/)), 740 ([Jaspar Plants](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) and 239 {238 ([Jaspar Insects](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) + 1 ([Hocomoco v14](https://hocomoco14.autosome.org/), TBP)}..
-4. input file - list of motif class or family name (one unique short description is required, see examples for H. sapiens, A. thaliana and D. melanogaster).
+4. input file - list of motif class or family name (one unique short description is required, see examples for H. sapiens, A. thaliana and D. melanogaster), this list includes Mtot motifs.
-5. integer value - total number of motifs in the input library.
-Currently, for H. sapiens / M.musculus, A. thaliana and D. melanogaster these numbers are 1595/1245 ([Hocomoco v14](https://hocomoco14.autosome.org/)), 740 ([Jaspar Plants](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) and 239 {238 ([Jaspar Insects](https://jaspar.elixir.no/), filtered for -Log<sub>10</sub>(ERR) > 3.6) + 1 ([Hocomoco v14](https://hocomoco14.autosome.org/), TBP)}.
+5. integer value - M value, number of motifs in each group.
 6. double value- ERR threshold, ot is required to filter out a left tail of the PR curve where the potential sites of the lowest affinity are expected, typically this value should be in the range from the more stringent maximal 3.3 (ERR = 5E-4, ~ 1 site is recognized per 2kb) to the more mild minimal 2.69 (ERR = 2E-3, 1 site per 500 bp).
-7. output file - PR curves for found groups of motifs.
+7. output file mask - PR curves for found groups of motifs, output file name is "output file mask"_M.
-8. output file - correlations of -Log<sub>10</sub>(ERR) scores between found groups of motifs.
+8. output file mask - correlations of -Log<sub>10</sub>(ERR) scores between found groups of motifs, output file name is "output file mask"_M.
-9. output file - correlations of -Log<sub>10</sub>(ERR) scores between motifs for found groups.
+9. output file mask - correlations of -Log<sub>10</sub>(ERR) scores between motifs for found groups, output file name is "output file mask"_M.
-10. output file - main results, the list of found groups of motifs, for each groups are marked the recognition accuracy pAUPRC (fitness function from GA), motif names and class/family names.
+10. output file mask - main results, the list of found groups of motifs, for each groups are marked the recognition accuracy pAUPRC (fitness function from GA), motif names and class/family names for all M motifs, output file name is "output file mask"_M.
-11. output file - log of GA evolution showing numbers of mutations and recombination in iteration of GA.
+11. output file  mask  - log of GA evolution showing numbers of mutations and recombinations in iterations of GA, output file name is "output file mask"_M.
 # Command line examples